Krishnaiah-045/-Advanced-Drone-Detection-System/README.md

-Advanced Drone Detection using CNN with ESP32
+🚁 Advanced Drone Detection using CNN with ESP32
-Overview
+📌 Overview

-This project implements an AI-based drone detection system using a Convolutional Neural Network (CNN) with an ESP32 microcontroller and ESP32-CAM.
-When a drone is detected, the system activates a servo motor, triggers a buzzer alert, and uploads detection data to an IoT server for logging and remote monitoring.
+An AI-powered drone detection system using a Convolutional Neural Network (CNN) integrated with ESP32 and ESP32-CAM.
+When a drone is detected, the system moves a servo motor, activates a buzzer, and stores detection data on an IoT server for remote monitoring.

-Key Features
+✨ Features

 Real-time drone detection using CNN

-Image capture via ESP32-CAM
+ESP32-CAM based image capture

-Servo motor activation for tracking
+Servo motor activation on detection

-Buzzer alert on detection
+Buzzer alert for instant warning

-Detection event stored on IoT server
+Detection logs uploaded to IoT server

-Remote monitoring and data logging
+Low-cost embedded AI solution

-Hardware Components
+🛠 Hardware Used

 ESP32 Microcontroller

-ESP32-CAM Module
+ESP32-CAM

 Servo Motor